sonargraph/sonargraph-build-batch/README.md

 * [Sonargraph-Build User Manual](http://eclipse.hello2morrow.com/doc/build/content/index.html)

 ## Some Sample Results
-The analysis of a series of versions has been implemented to analyze how coupling and cyclic dependencies evolve over time together with the size of the projects.
+The analysis of a series of versions has been implemented to investigate how coupling and cyclic dependencies evolve over time together with the size of the projects.
 The following are a screenshots of Sonargraph-Enterprise which has been configured to show metrics for the system's size and coupling.